In regard to energy-efficient HVAC installation in Grand Island, there’s great news for homeowners at tax time.

 What Equipment is Eligible?

-To be entitled for the reduction, the home must be the taxpayer’s chief house in the U.S. The improvement should last for a minimum of five years, with the original use beginning with the taxpayer.
+To be entitled for the incentive, the home must be the taxpayer’s main house in the U.S. The improvement should last for at least five years, with the original use beginning with the taxpayer.

-What Kinds of Changes are Qualify for High-Efficiency Renovations?
+What Types of Enhancements are Qualify for High-Efficiency Updates?

-Generally, this tax credit is equivalent to 10% of the price of the ensuing energy-saving enhancements that match specific ENERGY STAR® conditions:
+Generally, this tax credit is equivalent to 10% of the price of the subsequent energy-saving changes that match specific ENERGY STAR® guidelines:

 - Advanced main air-circulating fans